executors/executors/README.md

    Executor customization points provide a uniform interface to all executor types.

-2. An executor customization point does not participate in overload resolution if its `exec` parameter is not an `Executor`.
+2. An executor customization point does not participate in overload resolution if its `exec` parameter is neither a `OneWayExecutor` nor a `TwoWayExecutor`.
 Executor customization points follow the design suggested by [N4381](wg21.link/N4381).

    XXX the reason p2 is included is to define some general purpose wording for executor customization points in order to avoid repetition below.